def-fun/rtm2/README.md

  **4. ffmpeg + rtmp** <br>

  **5. [websocket](https://en.wikipedia.org/wiki/WebSocket) protocol** <br>
-when server have frames to send to clients:
+when server have frames to send to clients, it may:
- + server send frames url to clients using websocket protocol, then client(browser) execute `img.src='http://domain.com/img/1.jpg'`
+ + send frames url to clients using websocket protocol, then client(browser) execute `img.src='http://domain.com/img/1.jpg'`

    Modifying `img.src` too frequently would cause image url changed before it loaded, which lead to no image is shown.
    But, this is a good solution when the frame rate is very low.